 - Tie the legs of the bird with kitchen twine.

-- Place on top of the vegetables and cover with the lid (3).
+- Place bird on top of the vegetables and cover with the lid (6).

 - Roast covered: Roast in the preheated oven for 1 hour with the lid on.

 - Roast uncovered (and broil): Remove the lid.
-Roast for another 30 to 40 minutes, depending on the size of the bird; make sure it’s cooked through.
-The chicken should be deeply golden-brown by the end of the cooking time.
-If it’s not, you can broil the chicken for 2-3 minutes, keeping an eye on it at all times to ensure that the skin doesn’t scorch (4)
+Bake for another 30 to 40 minutes, depending on the size of the bird; make sure it’s cooked through.
+The roasted chicken should be deeply golden-brown by the end of the cooking time.
+If it’s not, you can broil the chicken for 2-3 minutes, keeping an eye on it at all times to ensure that the skin doesn’t scorch (7).

 - Internal temperature: Measure with a digital meat thermometer; it should be 75 degrees Celsius/ 165 degrees Fahrenheit (Amazon affiliate link).

-Rest: Remove from the oven and let rest, uncovered, for about 10 minutes.
+- Remove roasted chicken from the oven and let rest, uncovered, for about 10 minutes.
 Resting allows the cooking juices that form during roasting to be reabsorbed into the meat, keeping it moist and juicy.

-Gravy: You will have quite a lot of gravy in the end.
+- You will have quite a lot of gravy in the end.
 I never thicken it; I like to serve it as it is and slightly mash the potatoes in the sauce directly on the plate.
 However, if you wish, you can thicken it with a bit of cornstarch.
+And if you would like another festive chicken recipe with gravy, have a look at the crispy Roast Chicken for Christmas.

 - Cutting board: It’s preferable to use a cutting board with a well around the edges to catch the juices (Amazon affiliate link).
 Otherwise, place some kitchen towels halfway underneath the board so that they can catch those running juices instead.